-The CIO has power to do anything which is calculated to further its object or is conducive or incidental to doing so.
+The CIO has power to do anything which is calculated to further its objects or is conducive or incidental to doing so.
 In particular, the CIO's powers include power to:

-borrow money and to charge the whole or any part of its property as security for the repayment of the money borrowed.
-The CIO must comply as appropriate with sections 124 and 125 of the Charities Act 2011 if it wishes to mortgage land;
+- a.
+Borrow money and to charge the whole or any part of its property as security for the repayment of the money borrowed.
+The CIO must comply as appropriate with sections 124 and 125 of the Charities Act 2011, if it wishes to mortgage land; - b.
+Buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - c.
+Sell, lease or otherwise dispose of all or any part of the property belonging to the CIO.
+In exercising this power, the CIO must comply as appropriate with sections 117 and 119-123 of the Charities Act 2011; - d.
+Employ and remunerate such staff as are necessary for carrying out the work of the CIO.
+The CIO may employ or remunerate a charity trustee only to the extent that it is permitted to do so by Clause 6 (Benefits and Payments to Charity Trustees and Connected Persons) and provided it complies with the conditions of those clauses:

-- (2) buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use; - (3) sell, lease or otherwise dispose of all or any part of the property belonging to the CIO.
-In exercising this power, the CIO must comply as appropriate with sections 117 and 119-123 of the Charities Act 2011; - (4) employ and remunerate such staff as are necessary for carrying out the work of the CIO.
-The CIO may employ or remunerate a charity trustee only to the extent that it is permitted to do so by clause 6 (Benefits and payments to charity trustees and connected persons) and provided it complies with the conditions of those clauses; - (5) deposit or invest funds, employ a professional fund-manager, and arrange for the investments or other property of the CIO to be held in the name of a nominee, in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000;
+e.
+Deposit or invest funds, employ a professional fund-manager, and arrange for the investments or other property of the CIO to be held in the name of a nominee, in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000.

-5. Application of income and property
+5. Application of Income and Property

-- (1) The income and property of the CIO must be applied solely towards the promotion of the objects. - (a) A charity trustee is entitled to be reimbursed from the property of the CIO or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the CIO. - (b) A charity trustee may benefit from trustee indemnity insurance cover purchased at the CIO's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011. - (2) None of the income or property of the CIO may be paid or transferred directly or indirectly by way of dividend, bonus or otherwise by way of profit to any member of the CIO.
-This does not prevent a member who is not also a charity trustee receiving: - (a) a benefit from the CIO as a beneficiary of the CIO; - (b) reasonable and proper remuneration for any goods or services supplied to the CIO. - (3) Nothing in this clause shall prevent a charity trustee or connected person receiving any benefit or payment which is authorised by Clause 6.
+- a.
+The income and property of the CIO must be applied solely towards the promotion of the objects. - i.
+A charity trustee is entitled to be reimbursed from the property of the CIO or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the CIO. - ii.
+A charity trustee may benefit from trustee indemnity insurance cover purchased at the CIO's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011. - b.
+None of the income or property of the CIO may be paid or transferred directly or indirectly by way of dividend, bonus or otherwise by way of profit to any member of the CIO.
+This does not prevent a member who is not also a charity trustee receiving: - i.
+A benefit from the CIO as a beneficiary of the CIO; - ii.
+Reasonable and proper remuneration for any goods or services supplied to the CIO. - c.
+Nothing in this clause shall prevent a charity trustee or connected person receiving any benefit or payment which is authorised by Clause 6.